kyshott/ClockedIn-Java/README.md

+# CLOCKEDIN
-CLOCKEDIN: A surface level solution created for my Software Engineering course at WIT.
-Primarily utilizes the SOQL and REST API features from the Salesforce CRM platform to allow for OAuth sign in.
+**A surface level solution created for my Software Engineering course at WIT.
+Primarily utilizes the SOQL and REST API features from the Salesforce CRM platform to allow for OAuth sign in.**

 [Watch a video demonstration of the software here](https://www.youtube.com/watch?v=CNlCZtdrzE4)